briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

     2. _(2)_ Extend for a reasonable period the time for payment of a claim by agreeing to accept monthly or other periodic payments.

-3. _(C)_ The Tax Administrator’s rejection of a compromise or payment-over-time agreement proposed by a person with respect to a claim shall not be appealable.
+3. _(C)_ The Tax Administrator's rejection of a compromise or payment-over-time agreement proposed by a person with respect to a claim shall not be appealable.

 4. _(D)_ A compromise or payment-over-time agreement with respect to a claim